A.V. Williams Data Center Colocation Terms and Conditions

 Table of contents

 The Division of Information Technology (IT) operates a data center in the A. V. Williams Building for colocation use by college and departmental IT units and researchers.
 Faculty and staff authorized by each occupying unit will have access to the facility.
 The policies governing the facility and the costs associated with occupancy are outlined below.
-The A. V. Williams data center is the on campus colocation solution offered by DIT to all campus system owners.
+The A. V. Williams data center is the on-campus colocation solution offered by DIT to all campus system owners.

 Facility infrastructure and capacity